Many entrepreneurs I work with and speak to are suffering from FOMO, or the fear of missing out.

 It is invisible on the surface, but is something that pulls us away from what matters to help move our business forward.

-The fear of saying no perpetuates fear of missing out
+The fear of saying no perpetuates FOMO

 One of the biggest challenges facing entrepreneurs is the ability to just say NO.